Mocking with MockingKit

 printer.hasInvoked(printer.printRef, numberOfTimes: 2) // => false

-MockingKit has a bunch of handly inspection alternatives, like checking if a function has been invoked or not, how many times, with what arguments, what it returned, etc.
+MockingKit has a bunch of handly inspection alternatives, like checking if a function has been invoked, how many times, with what arguments, what it returned, etc.

 Registering return values

-Say that we have a protocol that has a function that returns a value:
+For instance, say that a protocol has a function that returns a value:

 protocol StringConverter {